Judge suspends Michigan's dormant 1931 abortion ban

 Gleicher said other Michigan laws regulating abortion will remain in full effect.
 The injunction will stay in place while the judge makes a final decision in the months ahead or a higher court intervenes.

-“No matter what happens at the Supreme Court, abortion access remains protected in Michigan while our full case proceeds to block this antiquated law once and for all,” said Dr. Sarah Wallett of Planned Parenthood.
+“No matter what happens at the Supreme Court, abortion access remains protected in Michigan while our full case proceeds to block this antiquated law once and for all,” said Dr. Sarah Wallett of Planned Parenthood, which offers abortion services.

 The attorney general’s office typically defends against challenges to Michigan laws.
 But Attorney General Dana Nessel, a Democrat, said she would not defend or enforce the abortion ban.
 She, too, believes it is unconstitutional and welcomed the injunction.

-It “sends the message that Michigan’s 1931 law banning abortion, even in cases of rape or incest, should not go into effect even if Roe is overturned,” Whitmer, a Democrat, said.
-“It will help ensure that Michigan remains a place where women have freedom and control over their own bodies.”
+“It will help ensure that Michigan remains a place where women have freedom and control over their own bodies,” the Democrat said.

-In May, Politico published a leaked draft of a U.S. Supreme Court opinion.
-The document indicates the court could be poised to overturn Roe v.
+In May, Politico published a leaked draft of a U.S. Supreme Court opinion, which showed the court could be poised to overturn Roe v.
 Wade.

-The lawsuit by Planned Parenthood, which performs abortions, is one of two legal challenges in Michigan.
+The lawsuit by Planned Parenthood is one of two legal challenges in Michigan.
 Whitmer, who supports abortion rights, has asked the Michigan Supreme Court to bypass lower courts and declare the 91-year-old law unconstitutional.
 That effort is pending.

 Both lawsuits preceded the leak of the draft opinion.
 But they’re examples of the scramble across the country as states prepare for the fall of Roe.